A wildfire is seen burning in Argentina's Patagonia region.

 Getting your Trinity Audio player ready...

-Baseless claims blaming Israelis for devastating wildfires in southern Argentina have ignited a wave of antisemitic rhetoric across political and media circles, prompting sharp condemnation from Jewish leaders and government officials..
+Baseless claims blaming Israelis for the devastating wildfires that recently broke out in southern Argentina ignited a wave of antisemitic rhetoric across political and media circles, prompting sharp condemnation from Jewish leaders and government officials.

-As wildfires tore through Argentina’s Patagonia region over the weekend, consuming roughly 35 square kilometers in the province of Chubut, a conspiracy theory gained traction online on Sunday.
+As wildfires tore through the Patagonia region, consuming roughly 35 square kilometers in the province of Chubut, a conspiracy theory gained traction online on Sunday.
 The claim alleged that two Israelis deliberately started the fires using an Israeli military grenade.

 The narrative escalated when opposition activist Luis D’Elía posted online that “the Israelis” were burning Patagonia.
 D’Elía has previously faced accusations of acting as an intermediary between Iran and Argentine officials tied to the 1994 AMIA bombing case — a Tehran regime-orchestrated attack that killed 85 people at the AMIA Jewish community center in Buenos Aires.